AARP Eye Center

 En español | People have a love-hate relationship with taxes.
 OK, it's mostly hate.
 And one of the things people — in this case, mostly retirees — really hate is taking required minimum distributions (RMDs) from their retirement savings accounts.

 Why the hate?
-“They don’t want to be forced to take money out of their IRAs when they don’t need it,” says IRA expert Ed Slott.
+“They don’t want to be forced to take money out of their IRAs when they don’t need it,” IRA expert Ed Slott says.
 “They think, ‘I earned this money, and I want to use it when I want to use it.’ ” Even worse, RMDs are treated as taxable income, which can move them into a higher tax bracket.
 “It makes them extra-double angry,” Slott says.

 The IRS feels differently.
-While making pretax contributions to a tax-deferred retirement account such as a traditional IRA or 401(k) is a great way to build a nest egg, you can’t keep deferring taxes forever.
-And when you do finally start taking RMDs, Uncle Sam will finally start collecting federal income taxes on your withdrawals.
+Though making pretax contributions to a tax-deferred retirement account such as a traditional IRA or 401(k) is a great way to build a nest egg, you can’t defer taxes forever.
+When you do finally start taking RMDs, Uncle Sam will finally start collecting federal income taxes on your withdrawals.

-Under the old rules for RMDs, you had to take your first required minimum distribution by April 1 of the year after you turned 70½.
-That rule still holds for anyone who turned 70½ by the end of 2019.
-If you hit 70½ on June 30, 2019, for example, you’re going to have to yank some cash out of your IRA by April 1, 2020, as required under the old rules.
+Under current rules, you must take your first required minimum distribution by April 1 of the year after you turn 73.
+If you hit 73 on June 30, 2023, for example, you’re going to have to yank some cash out of your IRA by April 1, 2024.

-The extended April 1 deadline only applies to your very first RMD.
+The extended April 1 deadline only applies to your first RMD.
 All subsequent RMDs are due by Dec.
 31 of each year for that year.
-Keep in mind that means you could take two distributions in the first year that your RMDs kick in — one on April 1 for the prior year, and one on Dec.
-31 for the current year.
+Keep in mind that means you could take two distributions in the first year that your RMDs kick in — one on April 1 for the prior year and one on Dec.
+31 of that same year.